Apple II (original): Third-party devices and applications

 When the Apple II initially shipped in June 1977, no expansion cards were available for the slots.
 This meant that the user did not have any way of connecting a modem or a printer.
 One popular hack involved connecting a teletype machine to the cassette output.

 Wozniak's open-architecture design and Apple II's multiple expansion slots permitted a wide variety of third-party devices, including peripheral cards, such as serial controllers, display controllers, memory boards, hard disks, networking components, and real-time clocks.
 There were plug-in expansion cards—such as the Z-80 SoftCard—that permitted Apple II to use the Z80 processor and run programs for the CP/M operating system, including the dBase II database and the WordStar word processor.
 The Z80 card also allowed the connection to a modem, and thereby to any networks that a user might have access to.
 In the early days, such networks were scarce.
 But they expanded significantly with the development of bulletin board systems in later years.
 There was also a third-party 6809 card that allowed OS-9 Level One to be run.
 Third-party sound cards greatly improved audio capabilities, allowing simple music synthesis and text-to-speech functions.
 Apple II accelerator cards doubled or quadrupled the computer's speed.

 Early Apple IIs were often sold with a Sup'R'Mod, which allowed the composite video signal to be viewed in a television.

 The Soviet Union radio-electronics industry designed Apple II-compatible computer Agat.
 Roughly 12,000 Agat 7 and 9 models were produced and they were widely used in Soviet schools.
 Agat 9 computers could run "Apple II" compatibility and native modes.
-"Apple II" mode allowed to run wider variety of (presumably pirated) Apple II software, but at the expense of less RAM.
+"Apple II" mode allowed to run a wider variety of (presumably pirated) Apple II software, but at the expense of less RAM.
 Because of that Soviet developers preferred native mode over "Apple II" compatibility mode.

+In 1978, Bob Bishop of Apple Computer, Inc. programmed 9 Apple II computers to run the gameboard on the TV game show Tic-Tac-Dough;.
+Each Apple was responsible for displaying various contents for each box of the gameboard (category, X, O, bonus game numbers and amounts, TIC, TAC or Dragon, as well displaying custom messages and an active screensaver), and in turn controlled by an Altair 8800 system.
+It was the first game show to use computerized graphics.